NVIDIA/libcudacxx/docs/overview.md

 The NVIDIA C++ Standard Library is an open source project; it is available on [GitHub] and included in the NVIDIA HPC SDK and CUDA Toolkit.
-No additional installation or compiler flags are needed.
+If you have one of those SDKs installed, no additional installation or compiler flags are needed to use libcu++.

 ## `cuda::` and `cuda::std::`